anastasiamexa/Globe-Thesis-Project/README.md

 # Globe-Thesis-Project
 An Android application aimed at assisting tourists in a foreign country.

-We developed an Android application called Globe, as our thesis project.
+We developed an Android application called Globe, as our thesis project. <br />
-Supervisor: Alepis Efthimios
+Supervisor: Alepis Efthimios <br />
 Grade: 10

 ## Features